Brymmobaggins/50JavaScriptProjects/anime-generator/readme.md

 ## Resources

-I was able to use the anime API from [nekos best API]("https://docs.nekos.best/api/endpoints.html")
+I was able to use the anime API from [Nekos best API]("https://docs.nekos.best/api/endpoints.html")